ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees/02-bintree-traversal.md

 ## Traversing binary trees {#trees:bintree-traversal}

 ::: TODO
-- Prio 2: refer to previous chapter
+- Prio 1: make sure text is consistent (it is a new section now)
 :::

 Suppose we want to process the contents of a binary tree, for instance by printing all the values or converting the tree to a list.